 Daycares are the perfect setting for many small illnesses to grow big and strong for a number of reasons.
 First, daycares are based around many children staying in close proximity to each other throughout the day, which makes it almost impossible to keep illnesses from spreading.
-Germs can be spread through something as simple as a toddler touching a contaminated toy then wiping her nose, which is why parents of children in daycare may feel like life is a never ending cycle of runny noses and coughs.
+Germs can be spread through something as simple as a toddler touching a contaminated toy then wiping his nose, which is why parents of children in daycare may feel like life is a never ending cycle of runny noses and coughs.

 Toddlers also have immature immune systems, which makes them more likely to pick up any illnesses they’re exposed to.
 As a result, when one child comes down with a bug, there is a very good chance that it will spread throughout their entire class.

 Here’s the lowdown on common daycare illnesses, and how you can help reduce the risk of your child becoming sick.

 - The common cold: Colds can be expected many times a year for all children, whether in a daycare setting or not.
 Symptoms include congestion, coughing, a sore throat, and a mild fever.
 Colds generally run their course at home, and can be treated with rest and fluids, but if you’re concerned that a cold isn’t getting better, or is developing into another illness, don’t hesitate to contact your child’s doctor.